Bibliography

 🔗 The NZI framework: https://www.net-zero-initiative.com/fr/referentiel

-ADEME advises against aiming for arithmetic carbon neutrality at the scale of an organisation, and instead prioritising decarbonisation levers within the organisation’s boundary (induced emissions).
+ADEME invites not to aim for an arithmetic carbon neutrality at the scale of an organisation, but to prioritise decarbonisation levers within the organisation's boundary (induced emissions).

 For more information: